NSSpiral/Blackb0x/README.md

  Apple TV 2/3 Jailbreak

-Untethered jailbreak tool that runs on modern versions of macOS.
+Untethered jailbreak tool that runs on modern versions of macOS (10.11+).

 Devices supported: